 Elizabeth Kropf is proud to have been the first graduate of Perelandra College with an M.A. in Creative Writing.
 Ten of her poems and a story have been published in literary magazine.
 She has been a reader at the Windhover Writer’s Festival and serves on the Board of Directors for the Austin Poetry Society.
-She teaches Composition and Information Literacy at Bryant & Stratton College and Writing at Perelandra College.
-Connect with her on Linked In
+She teaches at Bryant & Stratton College and Perelandra College.

 Ken Kuhlken earned BA and MA degrees in English at San Diego State University and an MFA degree in Fiction Writing at the University of Iowa.
 He is the author of novels, short stories, feature stories and book reviews.
 His stories have been honored with Pushcart Prize nominations, a National Endowment for the Arts Literature fellowship, as a finalist for PENs Ernest Hemingway Award for the best first published novel, as a finalist for the Shamus best novel award, and as the recipient of the Private Eye Writers of America/St. Martin’s Press Best First PI Novel Award.
-He has taught in the MFA program at the University of Arizona and in graduate and undergraduate programs at San Diego State University; California State University, Chico; University of San Diego; Christian Heritage College; and Azusa Pacific University.
-Ken teaches writing and literature at Perelandra College.
-Visit Ken at: kenkuhlken.net
+He has taught Writing and Literature in the MFA program at the University of Arizona and in graduate and undergraduate programs at San Diego State University; California State University, Chico; University of San Diego; Christian Heritage College; Azusa Pacific University; and Perelandra College.
+Visit him at: kenkuhlken.net

 Nicole L Rivera is a graduate of Perelandra College, which is where she began writing The Parable of Harry Potter series, now re-dubbed Finding Unauthorized Faith in Harry Potter.
 She has a passion for using stories as parables to explore faith and values in order to help herself and others understand Biblical truth and values in deep and entertaining ways.
 Nicole enjoys ruining movies for her husband by analyzing every line and plot twist, playing with her rescue puppy Gizmo and kitty Luna, and consuming inadvisably large amounts of chocolate.

-Erin Smith holds a PhD in English and Dance from Birkbeck College, University of London.
-She is currently writing a book based on her research on eighteenth century social dance entitled Dancing with Jane: Social Dance in Jane Austen’s Literature.
+Erin Smith holds a PhD in English from Birkbeck College, University of London.
 She also teaches for Bryant & Stratton College, writes for Casa Magazine and The Magazine of Santa Fe, New Mexico, and enjoys reading, watching Buffy the Vampire Slayer re-runs, dancing, and playing the clarinet.